top of page

 “Enough!
 You’ve wasted my time, again.
 Get out of my sight before I formally banish you both!”
 He threw his hands into the air, then walked back over to his data table.

-Ruuk pushed harder.
+Ruuk pushed even harder.
 “But, sir, he is not like the others—”

 They went back through the maze of passageways, under the arched entrance, across the stone bridge, and into the prison chamber.
 As they entered the corridor of cells, Ruuk pushed Xander, knocking him to the ground.
 “You let us down, Oof.”